ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Results

-\textbf{SVHN:} Figure~\ref{subfig:svhn_shap} shows the DBM produced using Shapley value projections.
-Compared to the data-space derived map (Figure~\ref{subfig:svhn_data}), we see a significant improvement in the separation and shape of decision zones, reflected in the $MA$ increasing from $25.3\%$ to $85.4\%$.
-The boundaries between classes in the data-space map show only small pockets of each class corresponding to visible clusters of points on the scatterplot.
-Class 1 (orange) occupies a large fraction of the map, while $MR_1 = 0.52$ and $MP_1 = 0.4$.
-In contrast, $MP_1=0.78$ and $MR_1=0.97$ for the Shapley-derived map, telling that our map has significantly higher quality.
-Yet, our ShapDBM map is not artifact free: small islands appear near the class 1 (orange) decision zone, where we see disputed regions on the boundaries with classes 7 (yellow) and 3 (green).
-Overall, for SVHN, we find that our method produces DBMs of significantly higher quality than DBMs using data space projections.
+\textbf{SVHN:} Figure~\ref{fig:svhn_data_shap_maps}b shows our Shapley-based DBM.
+Compared to the data-space DBM (Fig.~\ref{fig:svhn_data_shap_maps}a), we see much better separated, less fragmented, decision zones, reflected in $MA$ increasing from $25.3\%$ to $85.4\%$.
+The simple CNN model used to classify SVHN should generate compact decision zones with smooth boundaries\,\cite{montufar14,alfarra22} so our Shapley DBMs better capture this than data-space ones.
+Inter-class boundaries in the data-space DBM show only small islands matching point clusters in the scatterplot.
+Class 1 (orange) occupies a large fraction of the map while $MR_1 = 0.52$ and $MP_1 = 0.4$.
+In contrast, $MP_1=0.78$ and $MR_1=0.97$ for our Shapley-based DBM, telling that it has significantly higher quality.
+Yet, ShapDBM is not artifact free: small islands appear near the class 1 (orange) decision zone, where we see disputed regions on boundaries with classes 7 (yellow) and 3 (green).
+Several also exist in the far corners of the map, where DBMs are known to be inaccurate\,\cite{DBM_eval}.
+Overall, for SVHN, we find that our method produces significantly higher quality DBMs that data-space DBMs.